michalsapka/michal.sapka.me/index.md

 # Hello

 I’m Michał.
-I am a husband, software engineer, sci-fi geek anime fanboy and a [jazz fan](https://itunes.apple.com/profile/msapka) from Poland living in Cracow.
+I am a husband, software engineer, sci-fi geek, anime fanboy, and a [jazz fan](https://itunes.apple.com/profile/msapka) from Poland living in Cracow.
 That, more or less, summarizes me after 30 something years.